Best Cat Water Fountain for Picky Drinkers (2026)

 Watch out for

-If you have two or more cats and do not want to refill something every other day, this is the one.
-The 95oz tank is enough for two cats to go several days between refills, and at $21.99 for a stainless steel fountain it really should not exist at that price.
+Two or more cats and you do not want to refill every other day?
+This is the one.
+The 95oz tank lasts several days for two cats, and at $21.99 for a full stainless steel cat fountain it really should not exist at this price point.

 Catit Flower Fountain with Triple Action Filter